The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 - Mold remediated in an all-metal trailer after 48 hours of a high dose.

 - I also had a mold problem in another house I was living in.
-After the mold was remediated I was still very sick – throat swelling, extreme POTs and terrible insomnia.
-I then ozonated each room for 24 hours with the machine and was able to come back without any symptoms.
-I removed all the fabric and cushions from the area before ozonating and there were no adverse chemical reactions with the wood or anything else in the house.
+After the mold was remediated, I was still very sick – throat swelling, extreme POTs, and terrible insomnia.

-- I’ve used it 4 times now in post remediations with a 24-hour shock treatment.
-I feel certain this denatures mycotoxins.
+- I feel certain this denatures mycotoxins.
 I have also done 48 hr shock treatments in metal trailers that were very effective.
 (I let in oxygen during that time).

 - Some people found it useful to shock a room or tent and to “flash” belongings before any mold toxins could take hold.

-Using Ozone to Eliminate Fragrance, Smoke and Funky Smells
+Using Ozone to Eliminate Fragrance, Smoke, and Funky Smells

 - Ozone can help a lot with fragrance in a car or house as well as smoke smell.
-Car dealerships use ozone but not super high amounts of for long amounts of time.
+Car dealerships use ozone but not super high amounts for long amounts of time.

 - To remove odors the time needed for treatment is much less than the shock treatment for mold.
 This will reduce a lot of the risks.
-Car detailers run ozone for 15 min to 2 hours, typically, or until they can remove the smoke or other problematic odor.

 You have to be sure you are using it safely and understand the limitations.